Emboldening the Eviction Prevention Network

 We are thankful that Pennsylvania’s eviction moratorium has been extended through August, but with just weeks to go before that deadline, the Community Foundation is committed to action to help address this crisis.

-Through the Lancaster Cares COVID-19 Response Fund, the Community Foundation is proud to support a $100,000 investment in the newly-formed Eviction Protection Network.
+Through the Lancaster Cares COVID-19 Response Fund, the Community Foundation is proud to support a $100,000 investment in the newly-formed Eviction Prevention Network.
 This coalition of local organizations that span the county will work to connect those in need with resources to avoid eviction as a result of COVID-19 job loss.
 Made up of more than 10 organizations representing housing, social work, utilities and more, these funds will support cross-sectoral collaboration to create more efficient ways to provide services to neighbors, friends, and families facing eviction.

 we know this may only be the beginning